HeinzBenjamin/TwinCAT-HTTP-Server/README.md

 ## Info
 TwinCAT-Http-Server internally starts a restful ASP.NET WebAPI.
 This should take care of all network configurations and open the relevant ports to your host machine.
-However, if you experience problems such as 'Access denied' or similar, check you network configuration using thtse steps:
+However, if you experience problems such as 'Access denied' or similar, you might have to configure your network a bit.
 This will most likely involve [opening the port on the host machine's firewall and defining a binding in the IIS manager](https://stackoverflow.com/questions/22044470/bad-request-invalid-hostname-while-connect-to-localhost-via-wifi-from-mobile-ph)<br>
 To get the IIS manager to work use [this tutorial](https://stackoverflow.com/questions/30901434/iis-manager-in-windows-10).<br>
 Try to ping between the host machine and the remote machine.<br>